© Crown copyright 2020

 Where to get further support

-For advice on coronavirus (COVID-19) and any symptoms see the NHS website.
+For advice on COVID-19 and any symptoms see the NHS website.

 If you are experiencing stress, feelings of anxiety or low mood, you can use the NHS mental health and wellbeing for self-assessment, audio guides and practical tools.
 Every Mind Matters also provides simple tips and advice to start taking better care of your mental health.